Biogas Production ebook horizontal banner ad.

 Ammonia concentration test kits are available from Hach at the ranges of ammonia expected in a biogas digester from 100 to 3,000mg/l of ammoniacal-N.

-Biogas Inhibition Tests, about which information provided online suggest runs alongside Amur's unique Bullet BMP test, yields findings in just 24 hours.
+Biogas Inhibition Tests, about which information provided online suggests runs alongside Amur's unique Bullet BMP test, yield findings in just 24 hours.
 That's as opposed to the 30 days necessary for previous AD industry analyses.

 The straightforward test is said to be based on highly sensitive microorganisms that respond fast when exposed to inhibitor-causing toxins.